Console Guide

 - Ensure region has capacity

-Metrics not showing: Metrics populate after 5-10 minutes of instance runtime.
+Metrics populate after 5-10 minutes of server runtime.

 Getting Help